Home » Articles

 • Insisting on Standard English can devalue other varieties of English that exist around the world.

 • Teaching Standard English may promote discrimination.
-Some employers, for example, may discriminate against speakers of American English or Irish English. having a certain accent insead of another one may be an implicit code for race or ethnicity
+Some employers, for example, may discriminate against speakers of American English or Irish English. having a certain accent instead of another one may be an implicit code for race or ethnicity

 Global English